RUCOGS/rucogs-infrastructure-docs/docs/devops/ci_cd.md

 ### Secrets

-Sensitive information is stored as a repository secret on our Github repository.
+Sensitive information is stored as a repository secret on our GitHub repository.
 Here is a list of the follow secrets that can be configured

 -   `MONGO_URI` - The [MongoDB connection string](https://www.mongodb.com/docs/manual/reference/connection-string/) used to connect to our `MainDB` database
 -   `BACKEND_URI` - The ssh connection string to the backend.
-It's typically `root@123.45.678` where `123.45.678` represents your server's ip address.
+It's typically `root@123.45.678` where `123.45.678` represents your server's IP address.
 -   `BACKEND_ROOT_PASS` - The password of the backend for the user you specified in the `BACKEND_URI`.